camunda/camunda-bpm-platform/test-utils/assert/README.md

 import static org.camunda.bpm.engine.test.assertions.ProcessEngineTests.*;
 ```

-Find a more detailed description of the assertions and helper methods available in the Camunda Platform Assert [user guide](https://github.com/camunda/camunda-bpm-assert/blob/master/docs/README.md).

 ## Credits

 The Camunda Platform Assert project used to be the community extension, created and supported by